V-Squared/V-Squared.github.io/diy/compare/aio-comparison.md

       - Stick man with frown

 ### Closed Monolithic
 Shipping a computer is expensive, time consuming, and potentially harmful to the machine.
-To get away from doing this many people will buy a laptop for travel, but this introduces two problems; a laptop isn't going to have the same performance as a desktop computer and its another machine you have to manage.
+To avoid doing this many people buy a laptop for travel, but this introduces two additional problems; a laptop isn't going to have the same performance as a desktop computer and it's another machine you have to manage.

 ### Open Modular
 There are many reasons you would want to travel with your computer.
 Students going home for the holidays, spending the week at a convention, or travelling for business are a few.
 Being without your main computer for such trips can be difficult, so we made ViPC as travel-friendly as possible.
 ViPC is small enough to fit into carry on luggage, saving you time and money by not having to pack it separately.
 This also mitigates the need for a laptop for travel, making your life much easier by just needing one computer.